GoogleCloudPlatform/storage-sdrs/readme/README-executor.md

 * defaultProjectId: the project id value that denotes the GLOBAL rule
 * defaultStorageName: the dataStorageName value that denotes the GLOBAL rule
 * maxLookBackInDays: how long back the global rule will operate.
 This value is used to tamp down the number of prefixes passed to STS
+* jobPoolOnDemand:
+    * user: The number of STS jobs provisioned for a pool on demand for a given bucket for user-initiated retention execution.
+Value is recommended to be multiple of 4 and max is 96.
+#### Distributed Lock
+* lock
+    * dm: Delete marker lock
+        * id: Unique ID for the lock.
+        * timeout: Lock expiration time in milliseconds.